Much more than a back-door into the Trois Vallées

 A guide to Saint Martin de Belleville

 Saint Martin de Belleville in the Belleville Valley is a lived-in, unspoiled village with an old church in the central square and buildings of wood and stone, a few miles down the valley from Les Menuires.
 Full of rustic charm and character, Saint Martin de Belleville offers quick and easy access to the 3 Valleys but is secluded and tucked away from the commercialisation of the rest of the ski area.
 Staying here offers a radically different experience from neighbouring Trois Vallées resorts.
 There’s a good range of accommodation in Saint Martin de Belleville, with a fine choice of chalets and apartments to rent.

 Saint Martin de Belleville ski area

 St Martin is one of the best-connected resorts in the 3 Valleys.
-The new eight-person gondola whisks skiers up to mid-station 35% faster than in previous years, and the still new 6-person Express chairlift will complete the journey to the top of the mountain providing access to the Méribel pistes, Les Menuires and Val Thorens all within easy reach, and the full extent of the magnificent Trois Vallées ski network.
+The eight-person gondola whisks skiers up to mid-station from where a 6-person Express chairlift will complete the journey to the top of the mountain providing access to the Méribel pistes, Les Menuires and Val Thorens all within easy reach, and the full extent of the magnificent Trois Vallées ski network.
 Beginners will be fine on the resort’s nursery slope while intermediates are spoilt with St Martin de Belleville’s legendary piste, Jerusalem.
 Some highly regarded wide-open off-piste terrain can be found on the upper slopes of the valley.